PoomSmart/EmojiFonts/README.md

 `extractor.py` extracts PNG emoji images from the font - and opens up the possibility to theme the emoji font!

 `otf2otc.py` combines TTF (True Type Font) fonts into a single TTC (True Type Collection) font.
 Fron iOS 10, Apple Color Emoji is built as TTC.

+# Theming

+## Twemoji

+1. Clone [twemoji](https://github.com/twitter/twemoji) and place it alongside this project.
+2. Execute `generate-twemoji-png.sh` to convert their emoji SVGs into compatible PNGs.
+3. Execute `twemoji.sh` to create iOS-compatible Twemoji font, output at `twemoji/twemoji.ttc`